dvochoa/1up/README.md

 ## Development

+Frontend code is placed in the `./frontend/` directory whereas backend code is placed in the `./backend/` directory.

-After initial download you'll want to run `npm install` to install all dependencies locally.
+After initial download you'll want to `cd frontend` and run `npm install` to install all frontend dependencies locally.
 These will be available in the `node_modules` directory.

 Use the following scripts during development:

 **Frontend:**

+Note: All of these commands must be ran from the `./frontend/` directory.

 - Run `npm run dev` to start a local instance of the frontend on `localhost:3000`.
 - Run `npm run test` to run the entire frontend test suite.